httptoolkit/httptoolkit-website/src/docs/reference/intercept-page.md

 The specific terminal application that will be used is autodetected according to various rules, depending on what's available.
 See [getTerminalCommand()](https://github.com/httptoolkit/httptoolkit-server/blob/master/src/interceptors/terminal/fresh-terminal-interceptor.ts#L60) in the HTTP Toolkit server for details.

 Whilst this terminal is open, it also appends a change to the appropriate detected shell config files, e.g. `.bashrc` to ensure the PATH overrides are in place.
 This ensures that PATH changes in your bash config don't override the interception settings.
 This wrapped in a check for an `HTTP_TOOLKIT_ACTIVE` variable, so it won't affect other sessions, and is automatically removed again as soon as your terminal is closed.

+### Existing Terminal

+This interceptor shows a short copyable command, which can be pasted into any terminal window on your machine to immediately enable interception in that window.

+In general this should behave the same as the 'Fresh Terminal' option, but being able to intercept existing terminals can be more convenient at times, and allows you to activate interception in some cases where the fresh terminal may not work.

+As an example, using `nvm` to switch node versions in an intercepted terminal after it has started may override node interception, but using `nvm` and then subsequently enabling interception should work fine.

+This interceptor is not available on Windows, as it's difficult to find a command that will work reliably in the many different shells available (e.g. cmd, git bash, cygwin, powershell, hyper, WSL).

 ### Anything